Transitional Housing & Homeless Shelters: The 2026 Guide to Long-Term Stability

 1. Colorado: Colorado Coalition for the Homeless

-If you are in the Denver metro area or greater Colorado, this is your primary resource.
-Unlike standard shelters, the Coalition operates an integrated healthcare and housing model.
+If you are in the Denver metro area, this is your primary resource.
+The Coalition operates an integrated healthcare and housing model.

 • Website: Get Help at Colorado Coalition